Skip to main content

 Published on 27 July 2022

 Quality control and quality assurance are often used interchangeably in pharmaceutical settings.
-This is because they both refer to different aspects of quality management and meeting the high expectations and demands of customers.
-Quality control and quality assurance jobs are all about ensuring the medication has been manufactured correctly and is safe to use, as well as having its desired effect.
+This is because they both refer to different aspects of quality management and meeting customers' high expectations and demands.

 blue gloves on hands holding a syringe